wso2/docs-choreo-dev/en/docs/develop-components/source-configuration-descriptor.md

 ### Migration Guide

 For users currently using component-config.yaml or endpoints.yaml, transitioning to component.yaml is straightforward.
 The new schema retains backward compatibility while improving clarity.
-All legacy configurations will continue to work (will be depreceated eventually), but the use of component.yaml is strongly encouraged for new features and improvements.
+All legacy configurations will continue to work (will be deprecated eventually), but the use of component.yaml is strongly encouraged for new features and improvements.

 === "component-config.yaml"
     Inbound and Outbound configurations in component-config.yaml file needs to moved under endpoints and dependencies sections.

     - The `spec.inbound.context` value should be copied to `endpoints.service.basePath`
-    - The `spec.inboound.port` value should be copied to `endpoints.service.port`
+    - The `spec.inbound.port` value should be copied to `endpoints.service.port`
     - Move `serviceReferences` section to `dependencies` section.

     Below is a sample of the migrated schema from `component-config.yaml` to `component.yaml`: